Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “Even if your death certificate were correctly recorded with an underlying cause, there's still a high chance that silicosis would have been missed,” said Ehrlich.

 Such was the case for Albert Mvuka, whose death certificate reads “natural causes.”
 But when he died his widow described how his body was riddled with the effects of TB and silicosis.
-She describes him as “pitch black and extremely thin”, with a significantly impacted ability to breathe.
+She described him as “pitch black and extremely thin”, with a significantly impacted ability to breathe.

 <figure>
 	<img src="/newsroom-stories/img/stories/20161118/silicosis-widow.jpg" alt="WIDOW: The wife of Albert Mvuka holds up her deceased husband's identity document.
 Photo: Johanna Chisholm" title="WIDOW" />